Dijkstra’s Algorithm for Distance and Shortest Paths in Weighted Graphs

 Computing spatial relationships between nodes when edges no longer represent unit distances.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Dijkstra's Algorithm for Distance and Shortest Paths in Weighted Graphs.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/dijkstras-algorithm-for-distance-and-shortest-paths-in-weighted-graphs/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/dijkstras-algorithm-for-distance-and-shortest-paths-in-weighted-graphs/

 In a weighted graph, every edge is assigned a value called a weight.